georgejnirappeal/CoinDispenser/README.md

 # CoinDispenser
 CoinDispenser

-To start the project set up the db in my sql and configure the connection details in the applicaiton.properties
+To start the project, set up the db in my sql and configure the connection details in the applicaiton.properties

 Run the src\main\resources\DB_SCRIPTS.sql for creating the table and seeding the required data.